- Ph.D., Materials Science, University of Rochester, 2007

 Dr. MacLean is well versed in product recall investigations led by the Consumer Product Safety Commission (CPSC), the National Highway Traffic Safety Administration (NHTSA) and the National Transportation Safety Board (NTSB).
 He is familiar with the processes of each federal agency regarding the investigation, analysis, and remedies of underperforming products and components.
 Dr. MacLean is also familiar with testing and material standards published by ASTM International, International Standards Organization (ISO), Underwriters Laboratories (UL), International Electrotechnical Commission (IEC) and the Society of Automotive Engineers (SAE).

-Over the past 20 years, Dr. MacLean has worked on numerous projects related to polymer and composite manufacturing processes including injection molding, compression molding, blow molding, rotational molding, extrusion, fiber spinning, thermoforming, calendering, and laminating.
-In addition, he has investigated failures related to secondary operations such as metallic plating, adhesive joining, painting and welding.
+Over the past 25 years, Dr. MacLean has worked on a variety finished goods produced from polymer and composite manufacturing processes including injection molding, compression molding, blow molding, blown film, rotational molding, extrusion, fiber spinning, thermoforming, calendering, and laminating.
+In addition, he has investigated material systems which include secondary operations such as metallic plating, coatings, adhesives, paints and welding.

 Prior to joining Exponent, Dr. MacLean spent 16 years in the polymer manufacturing industry at General Electric (GE) Plastics and SABIC where he held several technical and leadership positions of increasing responsibility.
-His activities included material development and selection, testing for high-demand applications, product safety assessments, failure analysis, and intellectual property analysis.
+His responsibilities included material development, processing and selection, testing for high-demand applications, product safety assessments, failure analysis, and intellectual property analysis.